Los Alamos High School: Music

 LAHS directs several musical groups, many of which are offered for academic credit.
 These groups include a Marching band, Jazz Band, Symphonic Band, Wind Ensemble, Four Choirs (2 Women's, 2 Co-ed), and a Symphonic Orchestra.
-The LAHS Topper Marching Band won first place in their category at the tournament of the bands in 2006 and 2008, swept Pageant of Bands in 2008, won first place in their category at Zia Marching Band Festival in 2009.
+The LAHS Topper Marching Band won first place in their category at the tournament of the bands in 2006 and 2008, won Pageant of Bands in 2007 and 2008, won first place in their category at Zia Marching Band Fiesta in 2009, 2022, 2023, and 2024.
+They also took 3rd place at the inaugural state marching band contest in 2024.
 The Concert Band has taken home state titles most recently 2008, 2009, and 2011.
-All four LAHS choirs received superior ratings at the District Large Group Festival in 2009 Schola Cantorum, the top choir at LAHS, won the state championship for choir in 2015.
+All four LAHS choirs received superior ratings at the District Large Group Festival in 2009.
+Schola Cantorum, the top choir at LAHS, won the state championship for choir in 2015.
 This was the first choir in the state to beat Piedra Vista High School's PVC Pipes, who had won the state championship every year since state competitions for choir began in New Mexico.